 Kindergarten Readiness Toolkit Grants

 Early learning and kindergarten educators in DeKalb County have identified kindergarten readiness toolkits as a positive way to engage young children and their families.
 By using the resources provided in the toolkits, parents and other family members can create fun learning experiences for their children and help prepare them for school.
 The toolkits include items and tools that families and children can share together.
 Each toolkit box includes a book, dry erase board and marker, crayons, sidewalk chalk, scissors, DeKalb County Farm Bureau Matching Game, dice, Play-Doh, a notebook, and information on Basics DeKalb County.

-- an easy way to explain what kindergarten is all about
+- An easy way to explain what kindergarten is all about

-- bridging pre-K and kindergarten programs
+- Bridging pre-K and kindergarten programs

-- explaining the differences between pre-K and kindergarten
+- Explaining the differences between pre-K and kindergarten

-- providing a curriculum guide that informs families what they can do with their children to get them ready for kindergarten
+- Providing a curriculum guide that informs families what they can do with their children to get them ready for kindergarten

-- simple easy resources for parent and family engagement
+- Simple easy resources for parent and family engagement

 Applying for a Toolkit Grant